 When is it ready?

 Once your compost is set up, all you need to do is wait for it to rot.
 Occasionally grab a handful of your compost to check on its composition.
 It should feel slightly damp, like a wrung-out sponge.
 If it feels too dry, add some water, but be careful!
 Adding too much water to your compost can quickly make the mixture slimy.
+To get bins for rental know that they serve all of Cedar Park.

 Your compost is ready to use when the mixture looks like dark, crumbly soil.
 You shouldn’t be able to recognize individual pieces of the compost, and it should smell like fresh and earthy soil.
 Simply spread your compost throughout your garden on top of your soil.
 Over time, water will carry your compost’s nutrients through the soil to your plants.
 Looking for some more information about how to compost?
 Planet Natural Research Center offers some good tips and tricks.